Betting Guide

 How to Use Draw Data

 The process is straightforward.
-Before assessing form, check the draw statistics for today’s course and distance, filtered by going.
-If there is a significant bias, adjust your assessment accordingly.
-A horse with strong form but a poor draw is a weaker proposition than its form suggests.
-A horse with moderate form but a favourable draw may be underpriced.
+Before you assess form, pull the draw statistics for today’s course and distance, filtered by going.
+If there is a significant bias, adjust accordingly: a horse with strong form but a poor draw is weaker than its form suggests, and a horse with moderate form but a favourable draw may be underpriced.
+You can do this off each course’s own draw analysis in our flat racecourse guides and, for the synthetic tracks, the all-weather racecourse guides.

-The critical mistake is treating draw data in isolation.
+The first mistake is treating draw data in isolation.
 A low draw at Chester is worth backing because the bias is severe and consistent.
-A marginal bias at Newmarket — where stall 5 wins slightly more often than stall 8 over a large sample — is not worth adjusting for.
-The bias must be large enough to override other variables.
-If it is not, it is noise.
+A marginal lean at a fair track is not.
+The bias must be big enough to outweigh the other variables; if it is not, leave it alone.